 How do I get my visa?

-If you are admitted and commit to matriculating at a US college, you will receive information and paperwork about obtaining your visa and the I-20 form.
+If you are admitted and commit to enrolling at a US college, you will receive information and paperwork about obtaining your visa.
 You cannot start the visa process until that point.

 I’m a mature student who has been out of school for several years.
 Are there different admissions or financial aid processes for me?